Are Work Illnesses Eligible To Receive Workers’ Compensation?

 Work-related illnesses or diseases can be serious and life-altering, just like work-related accidents.
-Therefore, workers’ compensation extends to virtually any type of work injury, including occupational diseases or illnesses.
+Therefore, workers’ compensation extends to virtually any type of work injury, including occupational illness or disease.

 Unlike many work injuries, work illnesses can also be caused by a variety of other factors, so they can be difficult claims to prove.
 However, Massachusetts law protects employees through workers’ compensation for illnesses so that employers will continue to use safety measures to shield their employees from dangerous substances.
 This is true even if the illness only manifests itself long after the exposure and even if you have already left that particular place of employment.